rruenroeng/KatNRyeMakeAPie/README.md

 # KatNRyeMakeAPie
-This is a project to chronicle Kathryn and Ryan's journey toward making a Raspberry Pie that can read the moisture content of some house plants.
+This is a project to chronicle Kathryn and Ryan's journey toward making a Raspberry Pi(e) that can read the moisture content of some house plants.